 C. The Chemical Hygiene Officer has the direct responsibility to write, implement, and update the CHP.
-The CHO will provide technical advice with regard to chemical and laboratory safety as well as current legal requirements concerning regulated substances.
+The CHO will provide technical advice with regards to chemical and laboratory safety as well as current legal requirements concerning regulated substances.
 The CHO will work with departments to develop and implement standard operating procedures (SOPs) for the handling and storage of hazardous materials and hazardous waste.
 The CHO has the right to identify and minimize dangers to persons working in the laboratories and suspend operations that do not conform to the CHP.
 He/she will notify the Dean of the Faculty of unresolved chemical safety issues.
 In addition, the CHO will maintain a master inventory for all chemicals.
 He/she will maintain inspection, training and medical documentation as well as accidents, spills and emergencies.
 The CHO also has the responsibility to coordinate the creation and closing of all laboratories.

-D. The Chemical Safety Committee will be comprised of the CHO, Associate Director of EH&S, a member of Public Safety, and representatives from each of the following departments: Biology and Chemical and Physical Sciences.
+D. The Chemical Safety Committee will be comprised of the CHO, Associate Director of EH&S, a member of University Police, and representatives from each of the following departments: Biology and Chemical and Physical Sciences.
 The committee has the responsibility, at least annually, to review the CHP and recommend any updates.
 The CHO will work with the committee members to implement the standard operating procedures.
 Members also have the responsibility to annually review the safety protocols and accident reports, and to discuss laboratory safety issues with members of their departments.

 E. The Department Chair is responsible for chemical safety in his/her department and must understand the goals of the CHP.
-The Department Chair shall ensure the completion of an annual inventory of all chemicals, notify the CHO of the impending creation or closing of laboratories, ensure the hazardous material and safety training of all lab personnel, and require routine inspections of all laboratories.
+The Department Chair must notify the CHO to ensure the hazardous material and safety training, impending creation or closing of laboratories, personnel, and support routine inspections of all laboratories.

-F. Laboratory Personnel: faculty and laboratory technicians are responsible for understanding and following the safety training and SOPs.
+F. Laboratory Personnel: laboratory instructors and laboratory technicians are responsible for understanding and following the safety training and SOPs.
 They are directly responsible for the implementation of the procedures and requirements of the CHP.
 They must understand the function and proper use of all personal protective equipment (PPE) and wear them in accordance with the standard operating procedures in the lab.
 They must know where the safety equipment and evacuation routes are for their laboratories and periodically check to be sure the emergency equipment is present, unobstructed and inspected.
-They must notify the CHO, Public Safety and the Department Chair of all accidents, reportable spills and unsafe conditions.
+They must notify the CHO, University Police and the Department Chair of all accidents, reportable spills and unsafe conditions.

 G. Students who work in a laboratory must follow the procedures and guidelines of the CHP.
 They must understand the function of PPE and wear the appropriate equipment in the laboratory.
 Knowledge of the evacuation routes and location of safety equipment is required.
-They must notify a laboratory employee who will then notify the CHO, Public Safety, and the Department Chair of accidents, reportable spills and unsafe conditions.
-Students must be trained and advised of the specific requirements within their Department Safety Manual.
+They must notify a laboratory employee who will then notify the CHO, University Police, and the Department Chair of accidents, reportable spills and unsafe conditions.
+Students must be trained and advised of the specific requirements within their department.